apache/flink/docs/dev/table/connectors/kafka.zh.md

 </div>
 </div>

-The key format includes the fields listed in `'key.fields'` (in the same order).
+The key format includes the fields listed in `'key.fields'` (using `';'` as the delimiter) in the same order.
 Thus, it will be configured with the following data type:

 {% highlight text %}
 ROW<`user_id` BIGINT, `item_id` BIGINT>